adriancerejo/LyricScraper/README.md

  * BeautifulSoup4 then makes the html file readable and urllib retrieves the actual html file to print out the lyrics
  * All lyrics are accessed through azlyrics.com

+## Todo:
+- Add UI using a python library alongside a yt video player